The Foscam IP camera tool (A.K.A. Foscam Equipment Search Tool) is the free software used to find IP cameras in the network.

 - DHCP (automatic IP) is enabled in the router

-- The PC (or MAC) and the camera are in the same network
+- The PC (or MAC) and the IP camera are in the same network

-- Check if there's a firewall enabled in the computer
+- Check if there's a firewall enabled on the computer

-- Try to log in directly in the camera using a web browser
+- Try to log in directly in the IP camera using a web browser

 If you are using a laptop, try moving from the Wi-Fi to a direct connection to the router using a UTP cable (that usually eliminates some issues).

-During software installation, the Windows firewall pops up to ask for permission to let the Foscam IP camera tool to communicate in the network, if you didn't give such permission, problems can occur.
+During software installation, the Windows firewall pops up to ask for permission to let the software to communicate in the network.
+If you didn't give such permission, problems could occur.

 Open the Windows Defender Firewall and make sure there's a rule to allow the software to work in the local network.

-You can also check if any anti-virus or tool such as the netlimiter is blocking the software or any specific range of IP and ports.
+You can also check if any anti-virus or tool such as the netlimiter blocks the software or any specific range of IP and ports.

-The Foscam IP camera tool can help you to find the camera in the network and configure them remotely but sometimes it is necessary to dig a little bit deeper to understand the problems that can happen.
+This software can help you find the IP camera in the network and configure them remotely, but sometimes it is necessary to dig a little bit deeper to understand the problems that can happen.

 If you want to become a professional CCTV installer or designer, take a look at the material available in the blog.
 Just click the links below: